Alicia Shepard: Personal life

 Shepard graduated from George Washington University, with honors in English.
 In 1987, Shepard, her husband, the photojournalist Robert Hodierne, and one-year-old son, Cutter Hodierne, set sail on their 32-foot sailboat, "Yankee Lady", for the South Pacific.
 They spent three years cruising in the islands, and she wrote about their adventures.
 They sailed to Japan and stayed for two more years writing, editing, teaching English and learning Japanese.
 The couple since divorced.

 Shepard received a master's degree in journalism from the University of Maryland in 2002.
 She has traveled extensively in the U.S. and abroad.
 In 2002, she bicycled 517 miles from Amsterdam to Paris.
 Shepard remarried in 2021.

 Her son, Cutter Hodierne, is director of the 2012 Sundance Grand Jury prize for the short film, "Fishing Without Nets", about the Somali pirates from their point of view.

 Shepard died from complications of lung cancer at her home in Arlington, Virginia, on April 1, 2023, aged 69.
-Days before her death, she was at work on a memoir with the working title "The Luckiest Unlucky Couple".
+Days before her death, she was at work on a memoir, "The Luckiest Unlucky Couple: A Medical Love Story", which her husband, David Marsden, brought to publication in 2026.